-These multidisciplinary projects aim to understand the nutrient requirements, niche breath and foraging goals of marine organisms as a tool to predict how they will respond to environmental changes in food availability.
+These multidisciplinary projects aim to understand the nutrient requirements, niche breath and foraging goals of marine organisms as a tool to predict how they will respond to marine pollution, anthropogenic pressures and environmental changes.

 Nutritional ecology of Australasian gannets (Morus serrator) in Farewell Spit, New Zealand

 Nutritional ecology of seabirds on Great barrier reef, Australia

 Pearson H, Jones P, Srinivasan M, Lundquist D, Pearson C, Stockin AK, Machovsky-Capuska GE (2017).
 Animal-borne video cameras as a tool for unraveling hidden behaviours in wild small cetaceans.
 Marine Biology.
 164:42. doi: 10.1007/s00227-017-3079-z.